thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

 It will attempt zipping all files to a zipped folder, download it, and then unzip it locally, so this option may crash given a lot of TIFF images in a dataset.
 Do double-check that it worked and repeat if it didn't.

-## 3. Preprocess dataset for training or fine-tuning
+## 4. Preprocess dataset for training or fine-tuning

 > **TL;DR** From input TIFF slices, produce memory-mapped files used to train/fine-tune.

-If you want to fine-tune or train the network on your own datasets, carry on reading here, but if you simply want to run inference, skip to **Section 5** below.
-We now want to convert the TIFF series for both images and labels to memory-mapped volumetric files for all subjects (*e.g.* Subject01.mmap and Subject01_mask.mmap).
-Launch with `qsub` your preprocessing .sh script in the submission_scripts folder (calling `prepare_dataset.py`).
-N.B.
-This part does not yet require GPU.
+If you want to fine-tune or train the network on your own datasets, carry on reading here, but if you simply want to run inference, skip to **Section 6** below.
+We now want to convert the TIFF series for both images and labels to memory-mapped volumetric files for all subjects (*e.g.* `Subject01.mmap` and `Subject01_mask.mmap`).
+Launch with `qsub` your preprocessing `.sh` script in the submission_scripts folder (calling `prepare_dataset.py`). *N.B.
+This part does not yet require GPU.*

 The Python call should look simply like:
 ```bash